In the clinic for Nov. 20, 2025

 Nov.
 20, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Allurion, Biowave, Meril Life Sciences.
+Clinical updates, including data readouts and publications: Agio, Eledon, Eyepoint, Lynk, Merck, Protara, Purdue, Roche, Vanda.

 Briefs